 ~ Personal shopping

-~ Costs associated with you missing the start or end of tour
+~ Costs associated with you missing any part of the tour due to your late arrival including the start or end of tour

 The Tour cost and date is always shown on the Home Page.

 Though we promise a minimum 3 star rating, we usually stay in 4 STAR quality accommodation.
 Your room will always have a private bathroom and most of the time this will be en-suite.
 We stay in private B&Bs, inns and small 18th/19th century hotels, although one or two nights of the tour may be in a modern, tasteful, Scottish Hotel.

 NOTE: We strive to provide rooms either with twin beds or a large double (queen/king) bed where requested, however, staying in small country homes limits our our choices.
 There may be a time when you will be in your second choice.